 For a chance at spotting a dolphin pod or gazing at wheeling guillemots, your best bet is to take a stand-up paddleboard (SUP) beyond the reaches of the beach.
-On a scale from (almost) dead cert (1) to rare sighting (6), here’s what to watch out for round these parts, however you choose to explore…
+On a scale from (almost) dead cert (1) to rare sighting (6), here’s what to watch out for round the shores of Watergate Bay, however you choose to explore…

 Amongst the rockpools, dark red sea anemones hide their tentacles when the tide comes in.
 Look for mysterious gelatinous blobs, that release their wiggling fronds when covered back up by the sea.